padrinoDB/ipmr/README.md

 by examples of how to implement those types in this framework.

-Note that this package **will not** help with the process of fitting vital rate models at all!
+Note that this package **will not** help with the process of fitting vital rate models at all\!
 That is a sufficiently different (and vast) question that we decided it was not within the scope of this project.
 This will only help you turn those regression models into an IPM without shooting yourself in the foot.
 Thus, everything that follows assumes you